brandur/sorg/content/passages-drafts/002-japan.md

 ### Yukitsuri (#yukitsuri)

-One of Kanazawa's signature features is the Kenrokuen Garden, considered to be one of the Three Great Gardens of Japan along with sisters in Okayama and Mito.
+One of Kanazawa's signature features is the Kenrokuen Garden, considered to be one of the "Three Great Gardens of Japan" along with sisters in Okayama and Mito.
 It has all the hallmarks of a Japanese garden including sculpted trees, tranquil ponds, and moss-covered stone bridges and lanterns.